jyotisood/Project-on-ML-Pipeline-Optimization/README.md

 #### In this part too,w e were given a starter code.
 We had to again import data from a URL, clean the data, and pass the cleaned data to the automl run.

 #### This part of the project involved the following steps:
-1.Data was cleaned and split to train and label
+1. Data was cleaned and split to train and label
-2.We had to modify the automl_config parameters and submit it 3.The best model was saved
+2. We had to modify the automl_config parameters and submit it
+3. The best model was saved
-4. ML studio also provides the top K parameters and their individual impact on the model.
+4. AutoML also provides a glimpse of the top K parameters (can be seen in the studio) and their individual impact on the model.

 ### Results